 The soundquest of the first disc already is quite trance-inducing with its moody tribal percussion and fluid morphing textural spheres addressing the edge of mystery.
 Here, “Undershadow” and “When Soul Roam” are just two of the ten fine tracks that drift and stroll beautifully across the threshold toward a drony netherworld.

 Highly atmospheric but tranquil sonic vapour is curling up on the second disc, featuring one continuous 60-minute track composed by Steve and Robert Rich.
-“To the Threshold of Silence” simply glows of immersive and dreamy desert ambiences that connect with the classic “Structures from Silence”.
+“To the Threshold of Silence” simply glows of immersive and dreamy desert ambiences that connect with the classic “Structures from Silence” while it also shows significant influences from Tibetan ceremonial music all combined to created a kind of ancient-modern sacred space immersion.

 Simply put, on this recording Roach’s visceral sound current sketching out landscapes of the earth and beyond moves onward in a most pleasing manner.